Scottish foods: Fabulous Scottish cuisine to enjoy

 Porridge

 Scottish porridge is made with salt instead of sugar this doesn’t necessarily make it savoury but salt just boosts the oat flavour.
-When milk, sugar or berries are added it makes the perfect breakfast.
+When milk, sugar or berries are added to Scottish oats it makes the perfect breakfast.

 There is the World Porridge-Making Championships, a quintessentially Scottish event that awards one winner a Golden Spurtle — a wooden stick traditionally used to stir the porridge pot.